Connect with others who understand.

 • Psoriasis of the toenails (tiny dents or pits, ridges or grooves, white or yellow discoloration, nail thickening and nail lifting or separation)

-Pain and discomfort from psoriasis on the feet may be worse than pain that develops elsewhere on the body because of the pressure caused by walking.
+Pain and discomfort from psoriasis on the feet may be worse than pain that develops elsewhere on the body due to the pressure caused by walking.
 Feet are highly sensitive, which can make basic movements uncomfortable if they are affected by psoriasis.
 When your feet hurt, even getting out of bed or wearing socks can be painful.

 Occasionally, different types of psoriasis will appear on the feet.